You can complain...

 These attitudes might be summarised:

-- Proactive: action oriented yet prepared to adapt to the unexpected - if I can’t change things I can always change how they emotionally affect me.
+- Proactive: action oriented and prepared to adapt to the unexpected - if I can’t change things I can always change how they emotionally affect me.

-- Passive: rejecting and resentful of unplanned change – It’s just not right - things shouldn’t be like this – why is this happening to me?
+- Passive: they reject and resent unplanned change – It’s just not right - things shouldn’t be like this – why is this happening to me?

 Did you recognise your ‘attitude’ or habitual response in these descriptions?